smikhalevski/doubter/README.md

 // ❌ ValidationError: type at /yearsOfExperience: Must be a number
 ```

-Adding the `unsafe` option in this case would cause the check to be applied even if _object properties are invalid_.
+Adding the `force` option in this case would cause the check to be applied even if _object properties are invalid_.

 Some shapes cannot guarantee that the input value is of the required type.
 For example, if any of the underlying shapes
 in an intersection have raised issues, an intersection itself cannot guarantee that its checks would receive the value
-of the expected type, so it won't apply its unsafe checks.
+of the expected type, so it won't apply its forced checks.

-These shapes won't apply unsafe checks if an underlying shape has raised an issue:
+These shapes won't apply forced checks if an underlying shape has raised an issue:

 - [`DenyLiteralShape`](#deny-a-literal-value)
 - [`IntersectionShape`](#intersection-and)